Vinodhini96/KnowlBook_Pandas_cheetsheet/README.md

 ## 🧙‍♂️ Author 🧙‍♀️
 This magical cheatsheet was conjured up by [Vinodhini Rajamanickam](https://github.com/Vinodhini96), inspired by the love for pandas and the wonders of data analysis.

+(Note: The delightful panda character and other images used in this cheatsheet were lovingly created by the author [Vinodhini Rajamanickam](https://github.com/Vinodhini96) using various creative tools.
+The images are available in the [GitHub repository](https://github.com/Vinodhini96/KnowlBook_Pandas_cheetsheet/tree/main/knowlBook_Images) for everyone to enjoy.
+Additionally, 2-3 images have been taken from the web and creatively edited to complement the content of this cheatsheet.)

 ## 🚀 Let's Begin the Data Analysis Adventure! 🚀